arjunshettyz/Custom-Event-Calendar/README.md

 # Calendar Project

-This is a calendar project.
+This is a Custom-Event-Calendar project.

 ## Setup